madhurasri/laravel-activitylog-mongodb/UPGRADING.md

 ## From v2 to v3

-- if you are using a custom `Activity` model, you should let it implement the new `Spatie\Activitylog\Contracts\Activity` interface
+- if you are using a custom `Activity` model, you should let it implement the new `Madhurasri\Activitylog\Contracts\Activity` interface
 - the preferred way to get changes on an `Activity` model is through the `changes` property instead of the `changes()` function.
 Change all usages from
 `$activity->changes()` to `$activity->changes`
 - the `activity` relation of the `CausesActivity` trait has been renamed to `actions`.
 Rename all uses from `$user->activity` to `$user->actions`